- Academic Affairs

 - Have you ever worked as part of a project team?
 An interprofessional or mixed-background team?
 Please describe your experience and what you understand about the value of interprofessional education.
 What do you expect to gain longer term from the interprofessional aspect of this project?

-- For non-social work students only: Will you be asking for credit within your school for this experience?
-If so, please tell us who will be your designated mentor and what your requirements will be to fulfill your credit(s)?
+- Will you be asking for credit within your school for this experience?
+If so, please, tell us who will be your designated mentor and what your requirements will be to fulfill your credit(s)?
+(NOTE: CGEI does not offer or supervise academic credit - this must be arranged completely by the student in his/her own school.

 Part D: Upload your resume or CV.